Mattsa9520/3512-Robot-Cirriculum/docs/intake-io-table.md

 |       true |          true |               true |              false |             No |           Intake |                No |             0.4 |              0.85 |
 |       true |          true |               true |               true |             No |           Intake |                No |             0.4 |              0.85 |

 Assign the output booleans based on the input conditions that make it true.
+Arm and Funnel Logic only apply during teleop shooting.
 ```
 allowTeleopArm = !flywheelOn
 allowTeleopFunnel = !flywheelOn && ((!upper && !lower) || (upper && !lower))